raphamorim/raphamorim.github.com/_posts/2014-09-25-hello-my-name-is-docker.md

 <code>$ docker build -t="docknode" .</code>
 </div>

-Okay, so now you've got a docker imaged called "docknode" and you can run that image, using this:
+Okay, so now you've got a docker image called "docknode" and you can run that image, using this:

 <div class="code">
 <code>$ docker run -i -t docknode</code>